 This report is made solely to the Company's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
 Our audit work has been undertaken so that we might state to the Company's members those matters we are required to state to them in an Auditors' Report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's members, as a body, for our audit work, for this report, or for the opinions we have formed.

-Cathal Melia (Senior Statutory Auditor) for and on behalf of MarcumRBKRBK House
+Cathal Melia (Senior Statutory Auditor) for and on behalf of RBK Business Advisers Chartered Accountants and Statutory Audit firm RBK House Irishtown Athlone Co.

-Irishtown

-Athlone

-Co.
 Westmeath